I Am a Woman: Plot summary

 One year after leaving college, Laura Landon is exhausted by living with her harsh, judgmental father, who perceives that she failed out of school.
 Laura leaves home in the middle of the night and goes to New York City.
-She gets a job as a secretary in a medical office and lands an apartment with a roommate — Marcie.
-Marcie is young and very impulsive, but vivacious and puts Laura at ease.
-Laura moves into the apartment in Greenwich Village with a vague gnawing excitement in her.
+She gets a job as a secretary in a medical office and lands an apartment in Greenwich Village with a roommate named Marcie.
+Marcie, while young and very impulsive, is vivacious and puts Laura at ease.
+Laura moves into the apartment with a vague gnawing excitement in her.

-Laura and Marcie develop a routine and Laura learns her new job.
-Marcie is constantly fighting with her ex-husband Burr, who comes around frequently to date Marcie, and in between fights, they sleep together.
+Laura and Marcie develop a routine, and Laura gets a handle on her new job.
+Marcie is constantly fighting with her ex-husband Burr, who comes around frequently to date Marcie, and in between fights they sleep together.
 Finding that Laura tempers Marcie a bit, she insists that she will only date Burr if Laura is with her — which confounds Laura as she recognizes that she is attracted to Marcie and intensely dislikes Burr.
 Burr brings along a friend, Jack Mann, and they double date one evening.
 As a joke, he explains, Jack takes them to a gay bar in Greenwich Village and watches their reactions.
-Jack is an alcoholic, but is good-natured and has a self-deprecating sense of humor.
-Laura is intrigued by him, and his friends laugh at him.
+Jack is an alcoholic but is good-natured and has a self-deprecating sense of humor.
+Laura is intrigued by Jack, and his friends laugh at him.

-Jack returns the intrigue when he hears Laura argue with Burr's statement that he can make any of the women in the bar straight if he wanted to.
+Jack returns the intrigue when he hears Laura argue with Burr's statement that he could make any of the women in the bar straight if he wanted to.
 Jack asks her out again and shocks her when he tells Laura he knows she's in love with Marcie.
 Jack admits he's also gay and helps Laura deal with the realization about herself.
 She also confides to him that her father hates her because her mother and brother drowned and her father could not save them.